-At present, marketing is a vital business function that is important for almost all kind of businesses ranging from start-up to a well-established organization.
-But, when we talk about growth hacker marketing, we can say it is start ups’ sweetheart.
+At present, marketing is a vital business function that is important for almost all kinds of businesses ranging from start-ups to well-established organizations.
+But, when we talk about growth hacker marketing, we can say it is start-ups’ sweetheart.
 It is the most talked-about term in the world of marketing and start-ups.
 Some organizations see it as a ground-breaking way of accelerating the growth of start-ups, while others consider it just a décor term for marketing.
 Growth hacker marketing is the intersection between marketing and technology.
-In simple terms, it is a kind of person whose true north is growth, and is disciplined in testing marketing ideas, and analyzing such results in order to see which worked the best and should be scaled out further.
+In simple terms, it is a kind of person whose true north is growth and is disciplined in testing marketing ideas, and analyzing such results in order to see which worked the best and should be scaled out further.

 Unlike marketers, growth hackers have one objective, i.e. To grow the company.
-Here’re an array of tactics, dubbed hacks.
+Here’s an array of tactics, dubbed hacks.
 These hacks are generally affordable and are aimed at augmenting the viral coefficient.

-At each step within the aforementioned customer lifecycle process, you have to figure out the key data points to be maanaged and optimizing.
+At each step within the aforementioned customer lifecycle process, you have to figure out the key data points to be managed and optimized.
 Many companies are streamlining and presenting data in ways that feed the growth hacking engine.
 Data is information.
-You need content performance information, and customer acquisition data, customer information, and other actionable information.
+You need content performance information, customer acquisition data, customer information, and other actionable information.
 Google Analytics alone just doesn’t cut it anymore.

-In order to achieve rapid growth in revenue, it’s crucial for growth hackers to break-down their goals into smaller, more manageable targets.
-Revenue growth requires a business to attract visitors to their website, engage and educate them with helpful resources, collect essential lead insight, and nurture them to a point of sales qualification – all before closing a sale.
+In order to achieve rapid growth in revenue, it’s crucial for growth hackers to break down their goals into smaller, more manageable targets.
+Revenue growth requires a business to attract visitors to its website, engage and educate them with helpful resources, collect essential lead insight, and nurture them to a point of sales qualification – all before closing a sale.

 “Growth hacking recognizes that when you focus on understanding your users and how they discover and adapt your products, you can build features that help you acquire and retain more users, rather than just spending marketing dollars” said by Josh Elman.